plotly/plotly.py/doc/python/static-image-export.md

 ### Specify a Format

 In the earlier example, Plotly inferred the image format from the extension of the filename.
-You can also specify this with the `format` parameter.
+You can also specify the format explicitly using the `format` parameter.

 ~~~python
 import plotly.express as px